 The audit goes onto highlight several other accounting and documentation issues within DGS.

-Despite DGS disagreeing with a majority of the report, auditors say they stand by their findings.
+Despite the department's disagreement with the report, auditors are standing by their findings.

 Just last month Governor Wes Moore announced redevelopment plans for the 28-acre State Center, revealing what he called a "transit-oriented concept" to that will include new housing, retail, and green spaces.